Version 3.2: October 27, 2019

 But they will still be unhappy because there will still be “monstrous” “stupid” “giants” “who think themselves divinely born.”
 The ones who are supposed to be precursors of the nobler breed point to heaven but “live themselves in Hell.”

 And so we arrive today with some people totally starving their bodies of essential nutrients as they attempt to reach “spiritual” perfection by not eating meat.
-And this comes up later in another of the stories.
+And this comes up in another of the stories (see below).

 Hercules finds a wife of the same size.
 They despair, however, when they give birth to a normal sized son.
 When the son gets older, he and his dog menace everyone in the house, and his friends would ridicule his parents and the servants.
 After one extreme case of mockery, Hercules and his wife decide to end their lives together.
 He reads a passage in Suetonious unexpectedly disparaging dwarves before he takes his life.